-There may be situations or circumstances when a member of the College community is subjected to discrimination, harassment, sexual misconduct and/or retaliation, but does not wish to come forward or pursue a resolutions process, or when a person who observes discrimination, harassment, sexual misconduct and/or retaliation directed at another member of the College community reports it to the Title IX/504 Coordinator or the Assistant Vice President of Human Resources.
-Whether reported directly or by a third-party, the Title IX/504 Coordinator or the Assistant Vice President of Human Resources will do all it can to: 1) respect an individual's desire to make an anonymous or confidential report; 2) to engage in an informal process; or 3) to pursue an investigation.
+There may be situations or circumstances when a member of the College community is subjected to discrimination, harassment, sexual misconduct and/or retaliation, but does not wish to come forward or pursue an investigation or resolution process, or when a person who observes discrimination, harassment, sexual misconduct and/or retaliation directed at another member of the College community reports it to the Assistant Vice President for Equity, Diversity and Inclusion.
+Whether reported directly or by a third-party, the Assistant Vice President for Equity, Diversity and Inclusion will do all it can to: 1) respect an individual's desire to make an anonymous or confidential report; 2) to engage in an informal process; or 3) to pursue an investigation.

-Title IX/504 Coordinator or Assistant Vice President for Human Resources will evaluate requests for confidential or anonymous reporting and may grant such a request in cases in which there is not a continued individual or community risk for cases of sexual misconduct.
-Regardless, with all reports, interim measures and remedies may be offered to the reporting party and the community.
-In cases indicating pattern, predation, multiple offenders, threat, weapons and/or violence, it is unlikely the Title IX/504 Coordinator will be able to honor a request for anonymity, confidentiality or to take no action.
-If the Title IX/504 Coordinator or Assistant Vice President for Human Resources determines that an investigation must be pursued, the reporting party will be informed and can participate in as much or as little of the process as they so choose.
-The Title IX/504 Coordinator or the Assistant Vice President of Human Resources will maintain privacy to the extent possible.
+The Assistant Vice President for Equity, Diversity and Inclusion will evaluate requests for confidential or anonymous reporting and may grant such a request in cases in which there is not a continued individual or community risk for cases of sexual misconduct or bias-related incidents/hate crimes.
+Regardless, with all reports, supportive measures and remedies may be offered to the Complainant and the community.
+In cases indicating pattern, predation, multiple offenders, threat, weapons and/or violence, it is unlikely the Assistant Vice President for Equity, Diversity and Inclusion will be able to honor a request for anonymity, confidentiality, or to take no action.
+If the Assistant Vice President for Equity, Diversity and Inclusion determines that an investigation must be pursued, the Complainant will be informed and can participate in as much or as little of the process as they so choose.
+The Assistant Vice President for Equity, Diversity and Inclusion will maintain privacy to the extent possible.